VladoSimic23/MealDb/README.md

 npm run build - to build

-npm start - to start the serve
+npm start - to start the server